j3k0/as3-ganomede/README.md

 ### Users management

-The `users` module allows you to manage user session (registration, login, profile (registration, login, profile).
+The `users` module allows you to manage user session (registration, login, profile).

 To retrieve the client's `GanomedeUsers` instance: